 People find it more meaningful to ask a question or hold a conversation where searches are considered.
 With Hummingbird, the focus shifts from individual words to the intent behind these words.
-To produce better results, Hummingbird takes many parameters into account such as the location, context of the search, platform, timeliness, conversation cues, device, and hyper-local factors.
+To produce better results, Hummingbird takes many parameters into accounts such as the location, context of the search, platform, timeliness, conversation cues, device, and hyper-local factors.

 Therefore, if a user is searching for a solution for something your company can solve or is looking for a type of service in your area, Hummingbird will go that extra mile to see that these users connect to your website.
 This results in increased qualified leads on your site, rather than just traffic.
-In effect, keyword placement is still critical, but relevant content is absolutely necessary.
+In effect, keyword placement is still critical, but the relevant content is absolutely necessary.

 Hummingbird’s new focus is content and it asserts that authorship should be given more importance.
 This has stemmed from the new Google+ authorship attributions and now it is easier for Google to connect content to authors that wrote it.

 So, if the Google+ profile of your business is up-to-date and includes attributions for content that you have created, Hummingbird will assume you are an authority in your field.
 It is critical that your content is valuable, relevant and answers the questions that people are asking.
 This will allow for it to be shared across social media platforms.
 Therefore, short-term SEO strategies don’t make the cut anymore.
-Long-term strategies that are focused on establishing your authority through relationships, quality content, and social interactions are what will work.
+Long-term strategies that are focused on establishing your authority through relationships, quality content and social interactions are what will work.

-Google’s Hummingbird algorithm puts prime focus on the mobile experience because mobile users are the ones who need faster results and results that are relevant almost immediately.
+Google’s Hummingbird algorithm puts a prime focus on the mobile experience because mobile users are the ones who need faster results and results that are relevant almost immediately.
 Many mobile users use voice searches such as Siri to ask complex questions like ‘where can I find the best pizza in Long Island?’